pkgxdev/pkgx/README.md

 Now in your blog posts, tweets and tutorials you don’t have to start with any “how to install tea” preamble nor will they need to google anything.
 If they want to learn about tea first they can go to the same URL as they’re curl’ing.
-Don’t forget we *will* be cross platform too so you can write one line for everyone, anywhere.
+And as soon as we enable cross platform support this one-liner will work for everyone, everywhere.

 > <details><summary><i>Installing Manually</i></summary>
 >